 Students wishing to pursue research honors will work with the Associate Provost's office and the chosen academic unit.
 Examples of honors projects from previous years can be found under individual unit pages in Digital Commons.
-Each unit will have different criteria for projects - be sure to begin work with a project advisor as soon as possible.
+Each unit will have different criteria for projects - be sure to begin work with a Project Advisor as soon as possible.

-It is the candidate’s responsibility to set up the meeting with the Hearing Committee.
+It is the candidate’s responsibility to set up the meeting with the Honors Project Hearing Committee.
 The Project Advisor usually assists in these arrangements.
-Candidates should pick up the Research Honors Record from the Associate Provost’s office prior to the hearing, and bring it to the hearing with them.
+Candidates should pick up the previously completed and filed Research Honors Record from the Associate Provost’s office prior to the hearing, and bring it to the hearing with them.
 Candidates for honors must present documentary results of their work to their Hearing Committees at least one week prior to the agreed-upon date of the hearing.
 Hearing Committees normally require a candidate to give an oral presentation in defense of the project.
 This hearing must be completed no later than Friday of the last week in which classes are held.

 In a closed session following the hearing, the committee members shall consider the merits of the completed project and any associated presentation, and decide by a majority vote (3 to 1 is required for positive decision) whether or not to grant the designation “Research Honors in (field).”

 Students may receive credit and grades for work done in connection with projects submitted for Research Honors consideration.
 This is done by registering for appropriate independent study or independent project courses under the direction of the Project Advisor.
-The Project Advisor alone is responsible for assigning grades for this work, and decisions regarding Honors shall not affect the grading process.
+The Project Advisor alone is responsible for assigning grades for this work and decisions regarding Honors shall not affect the grading process.